-On March 14, 2012, the U.S. Environmental Protection Agency ("USEPA") notified Alaska Gold Company by letter that it intends to seek penalties for alleged violations of the Clean Water Act at the Rock Creek Mine.
-These alleged violations relate to storm water discharges during 2009-2011.
-The letter afforded NovaGold the opportunity to enter into discussions with USEPA regarding a potential administrative settlement prior to the government formally pursuing an enforcement action.
-NovaGold has been in communications with the USEPA with the goal of reaching such an administrative settlement.
-The maximum penalty for all of the alleged violations in an administrative settlement is US\$177,500.
+On March 14, 2012, the U.S. Environmental Protection Agency ("USEPA") notified Alaska Gold Company by letter that it intended to seek penalties for alleged violations of the Clean Water Act at the Rock Creek Mine.
+These alleged violations related to storm water discharges during 2009-2011.
+The letter afforded Alaska Gold Company the opportunity to enter into discussions with USEPA regarding a potential administrative settlement to resolve the alleged violations.
+Alaska Gold Company and the USEPA have reached an administrative settlement and the Company has paid US\$177,500 to the USEPA subsequent to the period ended August 31, 2012.
+This administrative settlement resolves all past liabilities related to storm water discharges at the Rock Creek Mine.